Sequoia Nagamatsu: How High We Go in the Dark (2022)

 How High We Go in the Dark, published on January 18, 2022, by William Morrow, is a literary science fiction-fantasy novel.
 Bloomsbury acquired UK and Commonwealth foreign rights.
+The novel is told in a series of interlinked stories which take place after a pandemic massively reshapes life on earth, often focusing on grief and its intersection with technology.

-Prior to publication, the book has been named on "most anticipated" lists from Good Housekeeping, Goodreads, Tatler Asia, Bustle, Minneapolis Star Tribune, The Chicago Review of Books, The Philadelphia Inquirer, The Guardian, She Reads, and Tor.com.
+Prior to publication, the book was named on "most anticipated" lists from Good Housekeeping, Goodreads, Tatler Asia, Bustle, Minneapolis Star Tribune, The Chicago Review of Books, The Philadelphia Inquirer, The Guardian, She Reads, and Tor.com.

-The book has also received a starred review from Booklist, who called the book "[b]oth epic and deeply intimate," as well as positive reviews from Library Journal (starred review) and Lightspeed.
+The book received starred reviews from Library Journal and Booklist, who called it "[b]oth epic and deeply intimate," as well as a positive review from Lightspeed.
 Amy Brady with the Scientific American stated that "this polyphonic novel reflects our human desire to find meaning within tragedy.
 To feel our innate interconnection with all things, to care for one another—strangers, even—during times of immense loss, to learn how to say goodbye, to make things of beauty, and, most essentially, to inhabit and tend a livable planet for all."
 The book was also listed by Goodreads Readers as a most anticipated read of 2022.

 A Publishers Weekly reviewer noted that "Nagamatsu can clearly write, but this exploration of global trauma makes for particularly bleak reading: the novel offers no resolutions, or even much hope, just snapshots of grief and loss....
 Readers willing to speculate about a global crisis not too far off from reality will find plenty to think about in this deeply sad but well-rendered vision of an apocalyptic future."

 Kirkus provided a poor review, saying the book was "[a]mbitious, bleak, and not fully realized."

 Since publication, the novel has been cited as a New York Times Editors' Choice and has consistently been listed in "best of 2022 thus far" lists in several media outlets including Esquire, Business Insider, Goodreads, and Polygon, among others.
 The author and cultural critic, Roxane Gay, selected the novel for her Audacious Literati Book Club in March 2022.
 Gay said of the novel: “How High We Go in the Dark” is ambitious and intricately plotted.
 It is a beautiful meditation on the way everything in this world—no, in this universe—is intimately connected."